dungwinux/refine-c/README.md

 - Put all of dependencies in working directory into one file (i.e `#include "myLib.h"`)

-- Summary: Running GCC prepocessor with minimal changes to source code
+- Running GCC prepocessor with minimal changes to source code

 ## Requirements